-- Contractual terms - Estimated prepayments per scenario for some investment products (MBS, Short Sales, ABS) - Increase/reduction in the projected interest rates - Increase/reduction in discount rates
+- Contractual terms - Estimated prepayments per scenario for some investment products (MBS, Short Sales, ABS) - Increase/reduction in the projected interest rates - Increase/reduction in discount rates e.
+The scope and nature of risk reporting and/or measurement systems:

 As a result, the model provides the economic value when it calculates the present value reducing the accumulated interest rates at the current position.
 The variance between the base market value results and the ones obtained in each scenario, provides the potential projected gain or loss in the portfolio of the balance sheet.